Welcome! The Music Studio of Kathleen Krieger offers

 KEYBOARD BUYING BASICS

-I have available informative documents on what to
+I have available some valuable info on what to look

-look for when buying a piano.
-If you are interested in buying an acoustic - i.e. a traditional, non-electronic -
+for when buying a piano.
+If you are interested in buying an acoustic - i.e. a traditional, non-electronic - piano,

-piano, or a digital piano or keyboard, feel free to ask to have these documents sent to you.
-The more you know before you
+or a digital piano or keyboard, feel free to ask to have these documents sent to you.
+The more you know before you shop, the

-and ask for my complete KEYBOARD BUYING BASICS guide ~ free, no strings attached.
-I just like people
+for my complete KEYBOARD BUYING BASICS guide ~ free, no strings attached.
+I just like people to be informed

 MOTIVATING PIANO PLAYING AND PRACTICE